Brimsdown F.C.

 Brimsdown Football Club is a football club based in Brimsdown in the London Borough of Enfield, England.
-They are currently members of the and groundshare with Wormley Rovers at the Wormley Playing Fields.
+They are currently members of the and play at Aveley's Parkside ground.

 History

 Brimsdown was established in 2013 by Lee Okugbeni, manager of the Kentish Town under-18 team.
 The club was admitted to Division Two of the Spartan South Midlands League for the 2013–14 season.
 Despite finishing second-from-bottom in their first season, the club finished fourth in the 2014–15 season.
 When Hale Leys United and Kent Athletic, who had finished first and second respectively, were unable to take promotion due to inadequate grounds, Brimsdown were promoted to Division One.
 The 2015–16 season saw the club enter the FA Vase for the first time.
 In February 2018 Ahmet Toygun and Yilmaz Celik took over the club's ownership.
 By May 2020 Toygun became the sole owner, integrating his football academy into the club.

 At the end of the 2019–20 season Brimsdown were transferred to Division One South of the Eastern Counties League as a result of a groundshare with Tilbury.
 They finished bottom of Division One South in 2021–22 and were relegated to the Senior Division of the Essex Alliance.
 However, they were Essex Alliance champions the following season, earning promotion back to Division One South.